breannanesbit/MobileFinal/ReadMe/README.md

 ### Scedule Page
 This page is were people can schedule appointments with Sad Trombone productions for records, or infomation.
 There is a calendar displaying what times are already taken and the plus buttom that'll display the popup page that people can create their appointments.

+### Upload Page
+This page is where you can upload your art or music.
+Just make sure you select the media type and give the file a name

+### Profile Page
+Here you can see your personal information.
+Your name, username, profile picture, and your upload history.
+You can view each one of your uploads to see the comments that have been posted on them and how posted the comment.